Data Exchange Glossary by Dawex

 Data licensee - A data licensee is a legal person who is granted usage rights for data by a data licensor.

-Data licensing - The process where a data licensor is granting rights to a data licensee to access and use one or several data products made available by the data licensor, at terms and conditions described in a data license agreement.
+Data licensing - Data licensing is the process where a data licensor is granting rights to a data licensee to access and use one or several data products made available by the data licensor, at terms and conditions described in a data license agreement.

 Data licensor - A data licensor is a natural or legal person who owns usage rights for data and grants these rights to a data licensee.